 Bail bond companies tend to get a bad rap.
 It can be difficult to overcome the stigma of the thug bounty hunter the media, television, and movies portray.
 You know the stereotype isn’t true, but the public doesn’t.
 Illustrate the side of your business people don’t usually see – helping people get out jail in their darkest hour.
 If you can change how people perceive your business, they’ll be much more likely to share your content and follow you on Facebook.
 There are a few ways to do this:

 - Find a non-profit that aligns with your character as well as your brand personality.
 Get involved, and share your involvement online.
-If you care about keeping your city clean, adopt a street and take photos and video to share with your followers on Facebook.
+If you care about keeping your city clean, adopt a street, and take photos and videos to share with your followers on Facebook.
 If you care about people in need, get involved with your local homeless shelter.
 This will humanize your business and introduce you to a much broader spectrum of people.

 - Share personal stories so people know who you are.
 Don’t be the mysterious, scary business owner.
 Take videos or share pictures of your office environment.
 Consider doing a video tour of the bail bond process or your office so people know what to expect.